conan-io/docs/howtos/define_abi_compatibility.rst

 2. Conan will retrieve the ``MyLib/1.0@user/channel`` recipe, read the ``settings`` attribute, and assign the necessary values.
-3. With the current package values for ``settings`` (also ``options`` and ``requires``), it will compute a SHA1 hash, that will be the package binary ID, e.g. ``c6d75a933080ca17eb7f076813e7fb21aaa740f2``.
+3. With the current package values for ``settings`` (also ``options`` and ``requires``), it will compute a SHA1 hash, that will be the binary package ID, e.g. ``c6d75a933080ca17eb7f076813e7fb21aaa740f2``.
-4. conan will try to find the ``c6d75...`` package binary.
+4. conan will try to find the ``c6d75...`` binary package.
 If it's present conan will retrieve it, if not, it can be built from sources with ``conan install --build``.

 If the package is installed again with different settings, for example, for 32bits architecture: